Cole Turner (American football): Professional career

+Washington Commanders

 Turner was drafted by the Washington Commanders in the fifth round (149th overall) of the 2022 NFL draft and signed his four-year rookie contract on May 6, 2022.

-He was waived by the team on August 27, 2024, and joined their practice squad the following day.
+On August 27, 2024, Turner was waived by the Commanders as part of final roster cuts and joined their practice squad the following day.
 On January 28, 2025, Turner signed a reserve/future contract with the Commanders.

-He was released on August 26, 2025.
+On August 26, 2025, Turner was waived by the Commanders as part of final roster cuts.

+Tennessee Titans

+On December 9, 2025, Turner signed with the Tennessee Titans' practice squad.

+Miami Dolphins

+On January 9, 2026, Turner signed a reserve/futures contract with the Miami Dolphins.
+He was waived/injured on August 26, 2026 and was placed on injured reserve the next day after going unclaimed.

 Personal life

 Turner's given name is Nicolas but has preferred going by Cole since childhood.
 His father Kelly Turner played tight end for Purdue from 1987 to 1990.